matfish2/craft-activity-log/README.md

 ### Advanced Request Filtering

 For a more fine-grained control, **on top of** request type settings, you can use the `requestFilter` setting:
-1. In you project create a `config/activity-logs.php` file
+1. In your project create a `config/activity-logs.php` file
-2. Define a `requestFilter` callback that returns a boolean.
+2. Define a `requestFilter` callback that returns a `boolean`.
 E.g:
 ```php
 <?php
 return [